Article

 2. The cybersecurity network

-Representing both a necessity arising from the expansion of the attack surface and an extension of the zero-trust model, the concept of cybersecurity meshing is a new conceptual approach to cyber architecture.
+Representing both a necessity arising from the expansion of the attack surface and an extension of the Zero Trust model, the concept of cybersecurity meshing is a new conceptual approach to cyber architecture.
 Its aim is to extend corporate security by creating control perimeters at the level of each individual wishing to access a corporate asset.

 Gartner predicts that by 2024, companies adopting this type of architecture will reduce the financial impact of security incidents by an average of 90%.